 Where To Eat

-The bar staff at the Thirsty Turtle is terrific and always serves up yummy and strong, adult beverages.
+The bar staff at the Thirsty Turtle is terrific and always serves up yummy and robust adult beverages.
 Whether you are thirsty for a beer or something more exotic like the famous Monkey La La, they have it covered.

 There are three restaurants on-site that range from fine dining to brick oven pizza.
 The Thirsty Turtle is not only the bar, but it’s also the restaurant that serves up some tasty food right on the beach.
 One of the items on the menu that I can’t live without during my stay is the Lobster bites.
 If you stop in at the Thirsty Turtle, make sure you try them.

-The Vintage Pearl is a fine dining restaurant with one of the island’s most extensive wine cellars and, despite the term “Fine Dining,” you take your shoes off at the front door, which is sort of fun.
+The Vintage Pearl is a fine dining restaurant with one of the island’s most extensive wine cellars, and, despite the term “Fine Dining,” you take your shoes off at the front door, which is fun.
 The menu changes daily since the seafood is fresh from the Caribbean.
-While reservations are helpful, it is certainly not required.
+While reservations are helpful, it is not required.
 The atmosphere is lovely, and you can choose to sit inside where it is comfortably cool or outside on the patio and enjoy the sounds of the ocean.

-Last, but certainly not least is the only wood-fired, brick oven pizza joint on the island, Pizzarama.
-They serve up some of the tastiest pizza I’ve ever had and at an affordable price.
+Last but certainly not least is the only wood-fired, brick oven pizza joint on the island, Pizzarama.
+They serve up some of the tastiest pizza I’ve ever had at an affordable price.
 You can also take advantage of some daily 2 for one specials and share with the new friends you will have made while on the island.